Central Australia, also known as the Alice Springs region, has a desert climate making it the perfect region for camping holidays.

 The tropical north

-The northern part of Australia's Northern Territory (NT) has a tropical monsoonal climate.
+The northern part of the Territory, including Darwin, has a tropical monsoonal climate.
 There is a dry season and a wet season.

-Between November and April spectacular thunderstorms fill the sky.
+Between November and April is the wet season and the time when spectacular thunderstorms fill the sky.
 The humidity rises as high as 98%.
 The temperature can hit 39°C inland.

 The wet season is sometimes called the green season.
 You will experience beautiful balmy evenings, spectacular lightning displays with cooling tropical rainstorms.